 Hypertext Preprocessor (PHP) was a small open-source project which has evolved into a programming language.
 It facilitates the development of web-based software applications.

 Web developers use it to create dynamic content to interact with databases.
 Rasmus Lerdorf launched the first version of PHP language in 1994.

-Preferred by website designers and bloggers, PHP is coming into its own as an IoT programming language.
+Preferred by website designers and bloggers, PHP is coming into its own as an IoT development language.
 The open-source solution makes use of Apache servers and enables interactive HTML functions.

 - PHP has an easy learning curve while also providing many of the advanced features of more challenging languages, making it ideal for beginner developers.